shaileshiet31/weather_project/README.md

 2)M2_HOME should be set in envoirnment user variables

+## Getting Started
+1)Download the zipped project to local system

+2)Extact the downloded zipped file in some directory (Example-->D:\weather_project-master)

 ### Installing & Running

-1)Open cmd and navigate to extracted folder (Example-->D:\weather_project-master\weather_project-master) or type --> cd /d "D:\weather_project-master\weather_project-master" in terminal
+1)Open cmd and navigate to extracted folder (Example-->D:\weather_project-master\weather_project-master) or type -->

+cd /d "D:\weather_project-master\weather_project-master"
+in terminal

 2)type -->mvn install

 this will build the class files and create executable jars in target subdirectory folder

 3)navigate to target sub folder in cmd (type--> cd target )